 The best dividend payers have the financial fortitude to fund growth and respond to whatever the economy and competitors throw at them.
 The interest coverage ratio indicates whether a company is having trouble meeting its interest payments -- any ratio less than 5 is a warning sign.
 Meanwhile, the debt-to-equity ratio is a good measure of a company's total debt burden.

-Microsoft carries a modest debt-to-equity ratio of 19%, and its interest payments are pretty insignificant.
+Microsoft has a debt-to-equity ratio of 19% and negligible interest costs.